GeoNode/geonode-summit-2016/workshops/_posts/0100-01-05-geonode-trainings-and-documentation.md

 ---
 layout: single
 category: workshops
-title: "Capacity Building & Training"
+title: "GeoNode Trainings & Documentation"
 keywords:
-  - capacity building
+  - documentation
   - training
-#image:
 ---

-Capacity building & training on open source GIS
+GeoNode Trainings & Documentation

 This workshop is an opportunity for organizations to present their training material and capacity building initiatives on GeoNode and other open source projects.